 - Armed Forces Independence Payment

 You’ll qualify for extra payments if your disability means you’re disadvantaged in getting a job.
-The tax credits disability helpsheet on GOV.UK explains which benefits are included, and what counts as a ‘disadvantaged’.
+The tax credits disability helpsheet on GOV.UK explains which benefits are included, and what counts as ‘disadvantaged’.

 Your extra payments will increase further - known as the ‘severe disability element’ - if you get the ‘higher’ or ‘enhanced’ rate of DLA, PIP or AA.

 If you're over 18, you can use the Turn2us benefits calculator to check if you can get extra disability payments.